-This is my practical, actionable guide to content marketing strategy in 2022.
+This is my actionable guide to content marketing strategy in 2023.

 The primary purpose of this ‘how-to content marketing strategy guide’ is to show: